Dubai, Sharjah, Ajman & Abu Dhabi booking@contractorsuae.com

 AC technician inspecting air conditioner unit in Dubai

 Dubai summer is not a season to be caught with a broken AC.
-When outdoor temperatures exceed 45°C, a failing air conditioner is not an inconvenience — it is a health and safety issue.
-The good news is that almost every AC breakdown is preceded by warning signs that appear days or even weeks before the unit stops working.
-Knowing what to look for means you get the repair done during spring on your schedule, not as an emergency call-out during the hottest week of August.
+When outdoor temperatures exceed 45°C, a failing air conditioner is not an inconvenience - it's a health and safety issue, especially for children, elderly residents and pets left indoors during the day.
+The good news is that almost every AC breakdown is preceded by warning signs that appear days or even weeks before the unit stops working entirely.
+Knowing what to look for means you get the repair done during spring on your schedule, at normal rates, rather than as a panicked emergency call-out during the hottest week of August when every technician in the city is booked solid.

 Sign 1 — Weak or Warm Airflow

 Put your hand in front of the AC vent.
 The airflow should feel strong and noticeably cold.
 If it feels weak, barely moving, or the air temperature is only slightly below room temperature, something is wrong.
-The most common causes in Dubai properties are a clogged air filter (the single most preventable cause), dirty evaporator coils covered in dust and mould, or low refrigerant gas.
+The most common causes in Dubai properties are a clogged air filter (the single most preventable cause), dirty evaporator coils covered in dust and mould, or low refrigerant gas from a slow leak.

 In Dubai, where the air is laden with fine desert dust, filters clog faster than almost anywhere else.
 A filter that should last a month fills up in two weeks during shamal season.
 Clean or replace your filter first.
-If weak airflow persists after a clean filter, the problem is deeper and needs a technician.
+If weak airflow persists after a clean filter, the problem is deeper - most likely a dirty coil or a refrigerant issue - and needs a technician with pressure gauges to confirm which.

 Sign 2 — Unusual Noises